w31rdm4ch1nZ/consensys_bootcamp_2021_final_project/README.md

 # My Consensys 2021 Bootcamp Final Project

-[I'll clean this whole part, filled with some irrelevant notes and wyyyy too verbose :0]
+[I'll clean this whole part, filled with some irrelevant notes and wayyyy too verbose :0]

 After several iteration over my inital idea (and definitely spending too much time on ideation), I came to freeze it for now - hardly...